Ahorts/aula-f87pro/README.md

     pip install -e .
     ```

+### Alternative Installation for Global Access

+If you intend to call `aula-f87pro` from other scripts or want it available globally without activating a virtual environment:

+*   **Using `pipx` (Recommended for user-level global tools):**

+    1.  **Install `pipx`:**
+        *   On many systems, especially those that manage Python packages strictly (like Arch Linux, recent Debian/Ubuntu versions), you should install `pipx` using your system's package manager to avoid "externally managed environment" errors.

+            *   For Arch Linux:

+                ```bash
+                sudo pacman -S python-pipx
+                ```

+            *   For Debian/Ubuntu (if available in repositories, check your version):
+                ```bash
+                sudo apt install pipx
+                ```

+            *   If your distribution doesn't package `pipx` or the above methods don't work, you might try the official bootstrap method, but prefer your system package manager if possible:

+                ```bash
+                python3 -m pip install --user pipx
+                ```

+        *   After installing `pipx`, ensure its scripts directory is in your PATH:
+            ```bash
+            python3 -m pipx ensurepath
+            ```
+            You may need to open a new terminal or re-login for this change to take effect.
+    2.  **Install `aula-f87pro` with `pipx`:**
+        From the `aula-f87pro` project directory:
+        ```bash
+        pipx install .
+        ```
+        This installs `aula-f87pro` in an isolated environment but makes the command available in your user's PATH.

+*   **System-Wide Installation (Use with caution):**
+    ```bash
+    sudo pip install .
+    ```
+    This makes `aula-f87pro` available to all users but installs it into the system Python environment.
+This is generally discouraged on systems with "externally managed" Python environments as it might conflict with the system package manager or lead to an inconsistent state.
+Prefer `pipx` or virtual environments.

+##
 ## Udev Rules for Non-Root Access

 To use this tool without `sudo`, you need to set up udev rules to grant your user permission to access the keyboard's HID interface.